foundation/foundation-sites/docs/pages/flexbox.md

 }
 ```

 For child-level alignment, use `flex-align-self()`.
-You can pass in any horizontal alignment.
+You can pass in any vertical alignment.

 ```scss
 .sidebar {